predt/COVID-20/README.md

   * Unifying variable names, types, and categories.
   * Merging data from all credible sources at all levels.
   * Cleaning the data and fixing confusing entries.
+  * Integrating hydrometeorological variables at all levels.
-  * Integrating an augmented version from all sources (future releases).
+  * Integrating an augmented version from all sources (*future releases*).
   * Optimizing the data for machine learning applications.

 ## Geographic ID